-The Masters of Science in Business Analytics (MSBA) degree is a 36-hour program.
-Courses are offered in traditional classroom format (F2F), online (OL), synchronous online (Hybrid) and compressed residence periods (RP).
-Four courses are offered each of the 3 main semesters (Fall, Spring, Fall) and one online course are offered in the Summer session.
-Three of the hours involve a program long practicum utilizing a live business situation and data.
-The program is modeled after a cohort style, with students starting together each Fall.
+The Masters of Science in Business Analytics (MSBA) degree is a 36hour program and modeled after a cohort style, with students starting together each fall.
+Courses are offered in traditional classroom format at the Cedar Bluff Extended Site (seated), online (OL), synchronous online (hybrid) and compressed residence periods (RP).
+Four courses are offered during each of the three (3) terms (Fall Semester 1, Spring Semester, Fall Semester 2), and one online course is offered in the summer session.
+Three (3) of the hours involve a program long practicum utilizing a live business situation and data.
 For working professionals, there is an option to modify their class schedule each semester and spread their coursework over six semesters.
 The core courses needed to complete the practicum are required within the cohort model.
 MSBA courses are available for students admitted to the MSBA program only.
 Other LMU students may attend a MSBA course with permission from the program director.